HeiningaVE/HeiningaVE.github.io/CV.md

 # Scientific awards and nominations

-* KNAW Ter Meulen grant; 06-2017; €21.900,-
+* KNAW Ter Meulen grant; 06-2017; €21.900,-\s\s
-  \n Grant from The Royal Netherlands Academy of Arts and Sciences (KNAW in Dutch) for promising young researchers in paediatric or related areas of medicine.
+  Grant from The Royal Netherlands Academy of Arts and Sciences (KNAW in Dutch) for promising young researchers in paediatric or related areas of medicine.

 * ECNP Travel bursary Bristol; 02-2017; €500,-